-- Now we are going to take a stretch break. - Please close your assessment booklet and leave it on your desk. - After the break, you will continue to work on the assessment where you left off.

-- Begin timing the second 30 minutes after students have settled from their stretch break. - Move around the room to make sure students are following directions and are at the correct place in their booklets. - Encourage any students who finish early to check their work for the day.
-They may not look ahead or back to previous days. - In an effort to be responsive to students' experiences with mathematics, there is a brief survey at the end of Day 2.
-Please encourage students to complete this, as we value their feedback. - Students who finish early may silently read a book or complete a quiet activity at their desks. - When the 30 minutes are up, or earlier if all students have finished, please let the students know that the assessment day is over.

-- 60 minutes have passed. - Everyone who has not finished can keep working for another 15 minutes. - If you have finished, you can use this time to go back to the beginning of today's work and make sure you have answered all the questions. - [Day 2 only] After you have reviewed your work for today, there is a survey to complete in your booklet.
-After you finish the survey, please close your booklet and leave it on your desk. - You can work on your quiet activity at your desk until the assessment time is over.
+Step 6 Teacher Script \Box Now we are going to take a stretch break.
+Please close your assessment booklet and leave it on your desk. • After the break, you will continue to work on the assessment where you left off.
+Step 7 Teacher Instructions Þ - Begin timing the second 30 minutes after students have settled from their stretch break.
+Move around the room to make sure students are following directions and are at the correct place in their booklets.
+Encourage any students who finish early to check their work for the day.
+They may not look ahead or back to previous days.
+In an effort to be responsive to students' experiences with mathematics, there is a brief survey at the end of Day 2.
+Please encourage students to complete this, as we value their feedback.
+Students who finish early may silently read a book or complete a quiet activity at their desks.
+When the 30 minutes are up, or earlier if all students have finished, please let the students know that the assessment day is over.
+Step 8 Teacher Script \Box 60 minutes have passed. • • Everyone who has not finished can keep working for another 15 minutes.
+If you have finished, you can use this time to go back to the beginning of today's work and make sure you have answered all the questions.
+[Day 2 only] After you have reviewed your work for today, please complete the survey on pages 68 and 69 in your booklet.
+After you finish the survey, close your booklet and leave it on your desk. • You can work on your quiet activity at your desk until the assessment time is over.
 [Teacher can specify the quiet activity.]

-- Once the time is up, or earlier if all students have completed the day's assessment, the session has ended.

-• Our time is up for the day.
+Step 9 Teacher Instructions Once the time is up, or earlier if all students have completed the day's assessment, the session has ended.
+Step 10 Teacher Script \Box • Our time is up for the day.
 Great job, everyone!
+26 Ma thematics: Teacher Instructions and Scripts

-- Collect the student booklets. - Complete the back cover of the booklet for students who: - o were absent or otherwise did not participate; - o were unable to complete the assessment day; - o used a documented adaptation during the assessment. - Keep all student booklets in a secure location until they are required for the next day of assessment or give them to the School Assessment Coordinator at the end of Day 2. - Arrange a make-up assessment session for students who were absent (Refer to Absences and Make-up Sessions, page 8).
+- Collect the student booklets. - Complete the back covers of the booklets for students who: were absent or otherwise did not participate; - were unable to complete the assessment day; - o used a documented adaptation during the assessment. - Keep all student booklets in a secure location until they are required for the next day of the assessment.
+Give them to the school assessment coordinator at the end of the assessment. - Arrange a make-up assessment session for students who were absent (page 9).